canonical-web-and-design/practices/coding/stylesheets.md

 Code Formatting
 ===============
-To ensure consistency across our codebases, we use [Prettier](https://github.com/prettier/prettier) for formatting sass.
+To ensure consistency across our codebase, we use [Prettier](https://github.com/prettier/prettier) for formatting sass.